 Language is a system for sharing information symbolically, whereby words are used to represent ideas.
 Communication is defined the cultural as practice of sharing meaning in interaction, both verbally and non-verbally.
-Southeast Europe's languages belong to the Indo-European family.
-Notably, Bosnian, Croatian, Serbian.
-Montenegrin, and Macedonian are all members of the Slavic branch.
-Meanwhile.
-Greek belongs to the Hellenic branch. and Albanian forms its own branch.
-These languages use a variety of writing systems.

-namely the Latin alphabet for Croatian and Albanian and the Cyrillic for Macedonian.
+Southeast Europe's languages belong to Indo-European the Notably, Bosnian, Croatian, Serbian.
+Montenegrin, and Macedonian are all members the Slavic οf branch.
+Meanwhile, Greek belongs to the Hellenic branch. and Albanian forms its own branch.
+These languages use a variety of writing systems, namely the Latin alphabet for Croatian and Albanian and the Cyrillic for Macedonian.
 Montenegrin, Serbian, and Bosnian use both alphabets.
 Further, Greek has its own unique alphabet, the oldest of any Indo-European language.